timescale/docs/timescaledb/overview/how-does-it-compare/timescaledb-vs-postgres.md

 simplify calculations that would otherwise be complex in SQL, including time-weighted averages, downsampling, complex time-bucketing, and backfilling.

-The example below shows average temperature every day for each device over the last seven days, carrying forward the last value for missing readings.
+This example shows average temperature every day for each device over the last seven days, carrying forward the last value for missing readings:

 ```sql
 SELECT